Happy Thanksgiving!

 Finally, real estate investors tend to be happy campers at tax time.
 The US tax code includes many provisions that make it easy to reduce your tax bill — even eliminate it entirely.
 Imagine owing the IRS nothing, or getting your entire tax withholding refunded.
 With real estate investment, it’s a real possibility.
 Click here for a more thorough exploration of the tax benefits of real estate investing.

-If you want even more to be thankful for next year, consider adding another MartelTurnkey rental property to your portfolio.
+If you want even more to be thankful for next year, consider gobbling upanother MartelTurnkey rental property to add to your portfolio.
 Or, if you’re new to us, consider acquiring your first one!

 Click here to view our current inventory of available properties in carefully-selected growth markets.
 You may be surprised by how low the barrier to entry is, and how easy we make it to buy with confidence, without ever setting foot on the property!